-- To characterize treatment discontinuation and the reasons for discontinuation in patients with highly active R(R)MS newly initiating oral cladribine or fingolimod; - To further characterize the relationship between severe lymphopenia and AESI in patients with highly active R(R)MS newly initiating oral cladribine;
+• To characterize treatment switch and the reasons for stopping study drug in patients with highly active R(R)MS newly initiating oral cladribine or fingolimod;

+• To further characterize the relationship between severe lymphopenia and AESI in patients with highly active R(R)MS newly initiating oral cladribine.
 Study Design This PASS is a multi-country, multi-center, long-term, prospective, observational study evaluating the safety in patients with highly active R(R)MS newly initiating oral cladribine (cladribine cohort) as compared to R(R)MS patients newly initiating fingolimod (comparator cohort).
-The study is projected to last for a maximum of 15 years, with a maximum 5-year recruitment period until both cohorts have reached 4,000 patients and with a follow-up of 10 years for each patient.
-The study is based on secondary use of data in certain countries and a mixed model, with both secondary use of data and additional primary data collection in other countries.
-In the countries with the mixed model, existing data sources (MS registries or national registers) will be supplemented by additional data collection by adding modules to facilitate the collection of the variables needed specifically for the study, variables which are not routinely collected and then readily available in the selected data sources.
-For each patient, data collection will begin after the signature of the informed consent form - noting that patient consent applies to all countries in which additional primary data collection will be conducted and to some countries where secondary use of data will be performed - and continue during 10 years, as each patient will be followed-up for a period of 10 years, except if s/he is lost to follow-up, or withdrawn his/her consent, or die before the end of the follow-up period.
+The study is projected to last 15 years, with an anticipated 5-year recruitment period until both cohorts have reached 4,000 patients and with a follow-up of 10 years for each patient.
+The study will only use pre-existing registries or databases and is based on a mixed data collection model relying on secondary use of data and primary data collection.
+For each patient, data collection will begin after the signature of the informed consent form - noting that patient consent applies in certain cases, e.g., to all countries in which primary data collection will be conducted and to some countries where secondary use of data will be performed - and continue during 10 years, as each patient will be followed-up for a period of 10 years, except if (s)/he is lost to follow-up, or withdraws his/her consent, or dies before the end of the follow-up period.
 Follow-up will continue regardless of oral cladribine or fingolimod discontinuation.
-Population For inclusion of a patient in the study, all of the following inclusion criteria must be fulfilled: Newly initiating oral cladribine or fingolimod according to the local label for MS, Written informed consent obtained (in all countries for which the mixed model (secondary data supplemented with primary data) applies and in some countries where only secondary data is used).
+Population For inclusion of a patient in the study, all of the following inclusion criteria must be fulfilled: Newly initiating oral cladribine or fingolimod according to the local label for MS, after the date of oral cladribine launch in the relevant country Written informed consent obtained: at the date of oral cladribine or fingolimod treatment initiation or, at the latest, 24 weeks after oral cladribine or fingolimod treatment initiation in all countries for which primary data is used - in those countries where secondary data collection is used and require an informed consent.
 Patients are not eligible for this study if they fulfill any of the following exclusion criteria: Received fingolimod prior to initiating oral cladribine, Received oral cladribine prior to initiating fingolimod.
-Outcomes Primary outcomes (on cohort level): • Number of AESIs (severe infections, herpes zoster infection, tuberculosis, PML, other opportunistic infections, and malignancies) in patients with highly active R(R)MS newly initiating oral cladribine or fingolimod.